Terms Conditions And Regulations 2021-2022 Academic Year

 The University assigns housing accommodations without regard to personal characteristics, not related to ability, performance, or qualifications as determined by University policy, or by state or federal authorities.
 The University does not discriminate against any person because of age, ancestry, color, physical or mental disability or handicap, national origin, race, religious creed, sex, sexual orientation, marital or family status, pregnancy (or pregnancy-related conditions), gender, perceived gender, gender identity, genetic information, political ideas, service in the uniformed services, or veteran status.

-All students should familiarize themselves with these Terms, Conditions, and Regulations of living in University housing.
+All students should familiarize themselves with these TCRs of living in University housing.

 For the purposes of this document, “University housing” refers to University residence halls and apartments.